envs-net/matrix-doc/docs/advanced/bridges.md

 !!! fail
 	The bridge is currently not working because a connection to the IRC server irc.tilde.chat is prevented.

+	**The bridge to irc.tilde.chat will be discontinued and in all rooms this has been removed.**

 our envs.net matrix instance provides an federated irc bridge to [irc.tilde.chat](https://tilde.chat/).

 !!! info